GiorgioMendieta/Word_Guessr/README.md

 # Find the words (Wordle clone)

-It is a simple web app developed with Javascript and Flask (Phyton) as back-end to test my fullstack abilities.
+It is a simple web app developed with Javascript and Flask (Python) as back-end to test my fullstack abilities.

 ## Tech Stack